 Each of the boats servicing the different routes offered by DFDS Seaways has a number of facilities onboard for you and your family.

-The most asked question is, Does DFDS Seaways have wifi onboard?
+The most asked question is, Do DFDS Seaways have wifi onboard?

 - Light Cafe – coffee, cakes, snacks